Mohammadsajjad-Rahmani/Student-Dashboard/README.md

-# Django Ecommerce Store
+# Student Dashboard - Django
-A fully functional e-commerce website built with Django using MVT.
+A student dashboard application where teachers can enter grades and view reports for multiple students.

 ## Features
-✅ User authentication (Signup/Login)
+✅ User authentication (Login/Signup)
-✅ Product listing with categories
-✅ Shopping cart & checkout system
-✅ Order history & user profile
-✅ Admin panel for product management
+✅ Admin panel to manage students and grades
+✅ Export grades to Excel, Word, and PDF
+✅ View detailed reports for each student

 ## Screenshots
 ### 🛍️ Dashboard Page